Chapter 12

 2 Corinthians 5:21

-As a consequence of taking on our sins we find that Jesus became a curse for our sakes.
-To understand this we need to recognize that in the Old Testament it states that anyone who broke the Law or sinned was cursed.
-To see this let us read what Moses instructed the people to do when they crossed over the Jordan River into the promised land.
+The answer to this question is death.
+In God's eyes, sin is a capital offense deserving death.
+In fact, this truth was one of the major points to be learned from the whole Old Testament sacrificial system.
+This principle is also summarized for us in the Old Testament where it states that anyone who broke the Law or sinned was cursed.
+To see this let us read what Moses instructed the people to do when they crossed over the Jordan River into the Promised Land.
 Specifically, to remind them to obey God they were to split into two companies.
 One company was to pronounce blessings and the other curses.
 This is recorded for us in,

 Deuteronomy 27:9-17